acoramadan/FoodAppApi/docs/docs.md

+# SIMPLE CRUD API FOR FOODAPP
+This repo its only for my side project that im currently working on.
+And trying to make an crud API

 # API Documentation

 This documentation provides a comprehensive guide on how to use the API for user authentication and other related operations.